GPUOpen-Archive/CodeXL/CodeXL/App/LinuxResources/Readme.txt

 Open-Source Components
 ======================
 CodeXL uses several open-source components (see Legal section below).
-CodeXL uses QT 4.7.4.
-Source code for QT is available here: http://qt-project.org/downloads The QT DLLs used by CodeXL are renamed from the original name to include the suffix AmdDt4744.
-This is done to prevent accidental collision with different versions of QT that may be installed by other 3rd party software packages.
-The QT source code has not been tempered with and the built binaries are identical to what any user that downloads the source code from the web and builds them will produce, with the exception of the DLL names.
+CodeXL uses QT 5.3.0.
+Source code for QT is available here: http://qt-project.org/downloads The QT source code has not been tempered with and the built binaries are identical to what any user that downloads the source code from the web and builds them will produce, with the exception of the DLL names.

 Legal Information
 =================